Rashadul-Haque-JS/.NET-React-TaskFlow/README.md

 ## About

-The Fullstack Task Management API offers comprehensive CRUD operations for effective task management.
+This lightweight Fullstack Task Management API offers comprehensive CRUD operations for effective task management.
-Seamlessly create, retrieve, update, and delete tasks with this powerful API.
 Leveraging an SQLite database as its backend, the API exposes RESTful endpoints that facilitate seamless interaction with tasks.

 ## Getting Started